Medically reviewed by Drugs.com. Last updated on Jan 14, 2022.

 Ask your healthcare professional how you should dispose of any medicine you do not use.

-- To prevent spread of lice: Dry-clean or wash your clothes, bedding, and personal items (including washcloths, towels, hats, scarves, combs, brushes, hairpieces, and wigs) in hot, soapy water.
+- To prevent the spread of lice: Dry-clean or wash your clothes, bedding, and personal items (including washcloths, towels, hats, scarves, combs, brushes, hairpieces, and wigs) in hot, soapy water.
+Tumble dry in a hot dryer for 20 minutes.

 - Do not use ivermectin for a hair or scalp problem that has not been checked by your doctor.